jonesstoen/FiskeKlar/ARCHITECTURE.md

    We opted to use them anyway because the newer alternatives are either experimental or lack sufficient documentation.
 The deprecated methods still function as expected.

 - **Bottom Navigation Redundancy**
-  Tapping the bottom navigation item for a screen youre already on (especially **"Map"**) could cause unnecessary recompositions or failed navigation.
+  Tapping the bottom navigation item for a screen youre already on (especially **"Map"**) could cause unnecessary recompositions or failed navigation, in some cases the app can crash. we are aware of this but did not have the time to fix it.

 - **Unused Variables and Parameters**